TV-Rename/tvrename/options.md

 [Ignore List](#ignore-list)&nbsp;&#9670;&nbsp;[Filename Template Editor](#filename-template-editor)&nbsp;&#9670;&nbsp;[Search Engines](#search-engines)&nbsp;&#9670;&nbsp;[Filename Processors]()

 ## Offline Operation
-If **Offline Operation** is enabled TV Rename will firstly prompt you to make sure you wish to go offline, and if you click `Yes` it will run on locally cached data from TheTVD.
-This is useful if you happen to be somewhere that doesn't have internet access because it will stop TV Rename attempting to update.
+If **Offline Operation** is enabled TV Rename will firstly prompt you to make sure you wish to go offline, and if you click `Yes` it will run on locally cached data from [The TVDB](http://thetvdb.com "Visit thetvdb.com").
+This will stop TV Rename attempting to update.

 {:.toplink}
 [Return to Top]()

 ## Automatic Background Download
-If **Automatic Background Download** is enabled any action that reads data from [The TVDB](http://thetvdb.com "Visit TheTVDB.com") will trigger a cache update prior to processing.
+If **Automatic Background Download** is enabled any action that reads data from the cache will also trigger an update from[The TVDB](http://thetvdb.com "Visit TheTVDB.com"), additionally updates will be performed at regular intervals.

 {:.toplink}
 [Return to Top]()